 - Decreased durability in the soft tip.

-While cue appearance comes down to personal preference, we highly like the smoke grey stain coloring of this pool cue.
+While the appearance comes down to personal preference, we highly like the smoke grey stain coloring of this stick.
 It’s nothing fancy, but that’s the power of it – the beauty of this pool cue lies in its restraint.

 Meucci also boasts that the SB1-S cue is handcrafted.
 Well, this and the high price of this cue should give you a decent idea of how this thing will feel.